Khrushchevka: Usage experience

 While Architecture of the USSR magazine accompanied one exhibition with quantitative construction figures, visitors left contradictory feedback in the guestbook, complaining about difficulties in furnishing new apartments.
 A collective letter to the Union of Architects' congress in 1961 expressed concern that excessively small apartments would create excessive demand for more comfortable housing in the future.
 New residents criticized the layout, including pass-through living rooms that had to double as bedrooms, combined bathrooms, cramped entryways that made moving furniture difficult, and other issues.

 The projects included a limited range of apartment layouts.
 The living space in one-, two-, and three-room apartments varied by only 12–13 m², leading to uneven distribution of living space per person.
 The needs of large families and single individuals were not considered.
 Corridor-type dormitory buildings with shared kitchens existed but were rarely built.

 Transition to the second generation of housing

-In 1962, at a Moscow City Council meeting, Khrushchev reviewed development plans for the city for the coming decades.
-Decisions were made to design residential series up to 12 stories high, eliminate combined bathrooms, and equip apartments with built-in furniture.
-That same year, Gosstroy issued guidelines for the exterior finishing of several housing series to help overcome uniformity.

-In 1963, the Council of Ministers issued a decree, "On Improving Design Work in Civil Construction, Urban Planning, and Development," which established regional design institutes.
-This measure improved quality control over standardization and allowed architects to better consider regional characteristics.
-The following year, a revised edition of residential building codes, SNiP II-L.1-62 "Residential Buildings," introduced modest increases in apartment sizes.
-The minimum living room area was raised from 14 m² to 15 m² in two- and three-room apartments and to 18 m² in four- and five-room apartments.
-The minimum kitchen size increased from 4.5 m² to 6 m².
-The number of pass-through rooms was reduced, and separate bathrooms became mandatory for larger apartments.

 After 1963, second-generation housing series began to emerge.
 These were not only more comfortable but also allowed for more flexible and diverse microdistrict layouts.
 Initially, the first mass housing series were expected to remain in use for only five years.
 However, the transition to second-generation series was significantly delayed, as it required re-equipping prefabricated housing factories.
 In 1969, the Central Committee of the Communist Party and the Council of Ministers issued a decree, "On Measures to Improve the Quality of Residential and Civil Construction," after which the construction of the first mass housing series began to be phased out.
 In Moscow, these buildings were constructed until 1972, while in the regions, they continued into the late 1970s.